jfilatow/AI-Playbook/ai-playbook/pages/responsible-practices/security.md

 # Security

-This guidance helps you use AI tools securely in government software development.
+This guidance helps you use AI tools securely in software development.

 ## Key security risks when using AI